MarkAdell/my_articles/git_configs/README.md

-# Six Useful Global Git Configurations
+# Useful Global Git Configurations

 I am going to share with you six global Git configurations that I find incredibly useful.